linkerd/linkerd/linkerd/docs/transformer.md

-namespace | _required_ | The Kubernetes namespace of the daemonset. service | _required_ | The Kubernetes service name for the daemonset. port | _required_ | The name of the daemonset port to use.
+namespace | _required_ | The Kubernetes namespace of the daemonset. service | _required_ | The Kubernetes service name for the daemonset. port | _required_ | The name of the daemonset port to use. hostNetwork | `false` | If true, use nodeName instead of /24 subnet to determine which daemonset pod is on the destination node.
+Set this to true if the daemonset is running with `hostNetwork: true`.

 <aside class="notice">
 The Kubernetes namer does not support TLS.
 Instead, you should run `kubectl proxy` on each host